Virtual Global Learning Fellows

 Purdue School of Engineering and Technology

 Masko is a board certified music therapist with clinical specialties in hospice, palliative care, and adult oncology.
-She is the Director of Music Therapy Programs and teaches courses in both the BS and MS in music therapy at IUI.
+She is the Director of Music Therapy Programs and teaches courses in both the BS and MS in music therapy at IU Indy.
 Her teaching focuses on liberatory approaches to clinical practice with an emphasis on anti-carceral approaches to healthcare.
 She has a special interest in decolonizing STEAM education, interprofessional education, and applications of music technology in therapy.
 For her virtual exchange program, she will be working with colleagues from the United Kingdom to explore how the common histories of both countries impact the role of anti-Black racism in healthcare planning and delivery.
 Masko holds a doctorate in music from the University of Iowa.

 Nathan Rousseau